Sr-Nacho/Python/README.md

 # Python
-This is just where i put my python coding projects and other shit
+This is just where i put my python coding projects and other stuff